Our Responsibility for our Environment (2)

 3. Litter and waste:

-The amount of waste we create is astounding: UK households and businesses used 11m tonnes of packaging last year, according to government figures – much of this is exported.
+Therefore much of the plastic waste is exported.
 At least 100 containers of plastic waste a day are shipped out from ports including Felixstowe and Southampton to Europe and the Far East.
 (See later)

 Recently there have been difficulties because some countries have refused to take any more of our waste, or because they have been unable to process it properly – there has also been concern because it is regarded as wrong for us to dump our waste on other countries.
 I will also return to this problem later.